nishant15jain/fullstack-banking-app/README.md

-This project is a full-stack banking application with a Java-based backend using Spring Boot and a React-based frontend.
-The application is deployed on AWS Elastic Beanstalk and includes API documentation via Swagger.
+This project is a full-stack banking application featuring a Java and Spring Boot backend and a React frontend.
+The application is deployed on AWS Elastic Beanstalk, with API documentation provided through Swagger.
 This application serves as a practical example of a modern, cloud-native banking system.
 🔗 Swagger API Documentation:
 http://spring-banking-app-env.eba-ruucqmbm.eu-north-1.elasticbeanstalk.com/swagger-ui/index.html

-fullstack-app is deployed also here - https://banking-finance-app.netlify.app
+The live demo of the frontend is available at this link: https://banking-finance-app.netlify.app.